Ross, Klineman advance to face reigning beach queen Ludwig

 “Obviously, I don’t want to see anybody injured,” Klineman said, “especially at the Olympics.”

 In other matches Monday, No. 1 seed Sarah Pavan and Melissa Humana-Paredes of Canada beat Spain in straight sets.
+They will face Australia, which beat the Chinese pair of Wang Xinxin and Xue Chen 2-0.

+Brazilians Ana Patricia and Rebecca took out China’s Wang Fan and Xia Xinyi 21-14, 23-21 and earned the right to face Switzerland’s Joana Heidrich and Anouk Verge-Depre; they won an all-Swiss matchup with Nina Betschart and Tanja Huberli 21-12, 19-21, 23-21.

+Latvia advanced with a three-set win over Russia and will play the Canadian team of Heather Bansley and Brandie Wilkerson.
+They knocked out Americans Sarah Sponcil and Kelly Claes on Sunday.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports